Skip to Main Content

 Where the Rhine Meets the French Kitchen

 Modern French cuisine in Germany occupies a particular competitive position.
 It is not chasing the hyper-seasonal Nordic model, nor the produce-obsessed naturalism that defines much of the current Michelin conversation in Berlin or Hamburg.
 It operates from a different set of assumptions: that classical technique is a foundation rather than a constraint, that ingredient provenance matters but within a framework of precision, and that the room itself is part of the proposition.
-Halbedel's Gasthaus has held a Michelin star consecutively through 2024 and 2025, which places it in a reliable tier rather than a rising-star category.
+Halbedel's Gasthaus has held a Michelin star in 2024 and 2025, which places it in a reliable tier rather than a rising-star category.
 That distinction matters: sustained recognition over multiple guides implies a kitchen that delivers consistently, not one optimised for a single inspector visit.

 Ingredient Logic on the Rhine